legend80s/gallery-server/README.md

    }
    ```

-   - A: Add token to the resource url if you are the gallery owner otherwise ask the owner for the token.
+   - A: You see this message because you are not the gallery owner.
+Ask the owner for the token and append it to the resource URL.

-2. Photos in node_modules will be ignored for the performance.
+2. Photos in node_modules will be ignored for performance.

 ## Develop